Jellyfish don’t just drift. They can detect ocean currents, navigate, and move. They are more advanced than you might think.

 Jellyfish Fun Facts

-- The sting of a jellyfish comes from specialized skin cells in its tentacles called cnidocytes, literally translated as “nettle-jars.”
+- The sting of a jelly comes from specialized skin cells in its tentacles called cnidocytes, literally translated as “nettle-jars.”

-- Jellyfish make up about 40% of the total biomass in the ocean.
+- Jellies make up about 40% of the total biomass in the ocean.

 - The Irish name for jellyfish is smugairle róin which means “seal’s snot.”